 In 1981 I enlisted in the U.S. Army.
 I was 17 yrs old and shipped off to basic at Fort McClellan, Alabama and ending up at Fort Bragg N.C.
-In the meantime, my father bought an old 65ft Breaux Bay Craft “crew boat” made for carrying workers to and from the Oil rigs and converted it into a “head boat” so, when I Discharged from the Army, I began working on my fathers Charter Boat, the “Big Mama” out of Sabine Pass Texas until we sold it in 1989.
+In the meantime, my father bought an old 65ft Breaux Bay Craft “crew boat” made for carrying workers to and from the Oil rigs and converted it into a “head boat” so, when I got out of the Army, I began working on my fathers Charter Boat, the “Big Mama” out of Sabine Pass Texas until we sold it in 1989.
 The Big Mama is in Jamaica now, working as a pilot boat.

 In 1989, I decided it was time to get my license.
 First, I went to work as a deck hand on one of TBoy’s utility boats and was soon promoted to engineer.
 I studied for my Captains test every chance I got and took my test in 1990.
 Back then, you had to take it in the U.S. Coast Guard office and have proof of 480 12hr days or 720 8hr days at sea documented.
 I studied hard and passed, first try.